raffisirojudin/somnia-dream-archive/README.md

 # Somnia — A Dream Archive

 An immersive, scroll-driven 3D website that simulates walking through someone's archive of dreams.
-Each "fragment" is a fully realized 3D scene — floating crystals, melting clocks, an infinite mirror corridor, and blooming flowers — woven together with cinematic scroll transitions, ambient procedural audio, and a custom cursor experience.
+Each "fragment" is a fully realized 3D scene — floating crystals, melting clocks, a whispering garden of lanterns, an infinite mirror corridor, a static-filled television, and blooming flowers — woven together with cinematic scroll transitions, ambient procedural audio, and a custom cursor experience.

 ## Inspiration

 The idea came from the feeling of half-remembering a dream right after waking up — fragmented, beautiful, slightly uncanny.
-Rather than building a single 3D scene, Somnia is structured as four distinct "rooms," each representing a different sensation dreams can carry: suspension (crystals), distortion (clocks), self-reflection (mirrors), and renewal (bloom).
+Rather than building a single 3D scene, Somnia is structured as six distinct "rooms," each representing a different sensation dreams can carry: suspension (crystals), distortion (clocks), connection (garden), self-reflection (mirrors), borrowed memory (television), and renewal (bloom).

 ## Technologies & Tools Used